 Polyvinyl Chloride is a very popular plastic used in a wide variety of products.
 It is however unstable and will emit hydrochloric acid as it ages.
 Postcards should never be placed in contact with this type of plastic as it will cause the cards to yellow and turn brittle over time.

 Postal Carditis is a term coined by John Walker Harrington in 1906 to describe the pathology caused by cranko-organisms leading to the faddy degeneration of the brain, and well exhibited in the behavior of hoarding postcards.

-The term postal is usually a reference to a postcard issued by a government with preprinted postage on its back.
-The first U.S. postal was issued in May of 1873.
-For the most part the postage rate for postals remained one penny until 1952.
+The term postal is usually a reference to an officially issued mail card issued with preprinted postage on its back.
+The first U.S. postal was issued in May 1873.
+With a few exceptional periods, the postage rate for postals remained one penny until 1952.
 Publishers or advertisers would often purchase postals in large uncut sheets and then print on them.